arras-energy/gridlabd/docs/Module/Pypower.md

 the `controllers` module will have a global `historian` which records are past values of the `scada` global.

+## Geodata

+The `geodata` object is used to map a panel of location-based data to variables across a number of objects or classes based on the objects' locations.
+Each `geodata` CSV file corresponds to a single object property, and is organized a locations in columns and time-series in rows.

+## Weather

+The `weather` object is used to read weather data from a weather file.

 # See also

 * [PyPower documentation](https://pypi.org/project/PYPOWER/)